Have you ever conducted a brand audit for your business?

 - Set and modify company goals

-- Test the levels of its brand awareness and target customer engagement
+- Measure the levels of brand awareness and target customer engagement

 - Evaluate its online presence and find the best social media channels for your brand identity